SS-GEN: A Social Story Generation Framework with Large Language Models: Experiments

-For human evaluation, we invite three psychology students who received comprehensive training on the Quality Assessment Criteria guidelines before their participation in the evaluation.
-To standardize expert evaluations, improve efficiency, and enhance the horizontal comparison of text generated by different models, we develop a user-friendly website as shown in the Appendix~\ref{sec:website}.
-Based on the criteria, experts use this website to score Q1, Q2, Q3, Q4 of the structural clarity (SC.) on a scale of 1 to 5, and to provide 'Yes/No' for Q1 of the descriptive orientation and Q1(A), Q1(B), Q2, Q3, Q4 of the situational safety (SS.).
-Besides, they are asked to rank the texts from different models in order of their preference.
-Ultimately, we report the preference sort, the average score of all SC. sub-items, as well as the proportion of qualified SS. and DO., where the ``qualified'' means all sub-items are rated as ``Yes''.
+For human evaluation, we invite three psychology students who received comprehensive training on the quality assessment criteria guidelines before their participation in the evaluation.
+Additionally, we develop a user-friendly website shown in the supplementary to standardize expert evaluations, improve efficiency, and enhance the horizontal comparison of text generated by different models.
+Based on the criteria, experts use this website to score Q1, Q2, Q3, Q4 of the structural clarity ($\mathbb{SC.}$) on a scale of 1 to 5, and to provide ``Yes/No" for Q1 of the descriptive orientation ($\mathbb{DO.}$) and Q1(A), Q1(B), Q2, Q3, Q4 of the situational safety ($\mathbb{SS.}$).
+Finally, we report the average score of all $\mathbb{SC.}$ sub-items, as well as the proportion of qualified $\mathbb{SS.}$ and $\mathbb{DO.}$, where the ``qualified" means all sub-items are rated as ``Yes".